 These easy Roasted Balsamic Green Beans and Mushrooms are a healthy, twenty minute side dish that taste like a gourmet restaurant side.
 Jump to Recipe keyboard_arrow_down

 Roasted Balsamic Green Beans and Mushrooms are a healthy and tasty side dish that will get everyone to eat their veggies.
 Plus the leftovers are delicious and can be utilized all week.
+They are a favorite green bean recipe along with these Grilled Green Beans and 10 Minute Garlic Green Beans.

 It seems like I often get stuck in a rut, making the same simple side dishes over and over.
 Usually a salad.
 Now, don’t get me wrong, I love a good salad, but when you have the same salad day after day, it can get a bit tiresome.